jonas089/L2-sequencer-utils/readme.md

 # bT collision resolution

-In cases where the bT of multiple blocks collide, the zk random number generator is used repeatedly until a single winner is determined.
+In cases where the `bT` of multiple blocks collide, the zk random number generator is used repeatedly until a single winner is determined.
-During the resolution process, a random value is created for each colliding bT and added to that bT.
-The result is the new aT and the consensus protocol repeats until there are no collisions left and only one Block can be determined as the round winner.
+During the resolution process, a random value is created for each colliding `bT` and added to that `bT`.
+The result is the new `bT` and the consensus protocol repeats until there are no collisions left and only one Block can be determined as the round winner.

 # History of PoDT and Motivation